-2.1 This STP describes the determination of chemical agent permeation and penetration against Sarin (GB) vapor of the chemical, biological, radiological, and nuclear (CBRN) air-purifying escape respirator (APER) test in sufficient detail to conduct the test and determine whether or not the product passes the test
+2.1.
+The STP describes the determination of chemical agent permeation and penetration against Sulfur Mustard (HD) liquid and vapor of the chemical, biological, radiological, and nuclear (CBRN) air-purifying escape respirator (APER) test in sufficient detail to conduct the test and determine whether or not the product passes the test.